4cc8783b/hass-jarolift/README.md

       # The following two are optional
       repeat_count: 4	# number of times a command is sent - default = 0
       repeat_delay: 0.2 # delay in seconds between multiple transmissions - default = 0.2
+      reverse: False # Do reverse up and down commands.
+Useful if your cover closes on sending "up" and opens on sending "down".
 ```

-Make sure Home Assistant can write a file in the config directory.
+Make sure Home Assistant can write files in the config directory.
 The integration will write one to keep
-track of the current count of command sent.
-This count is needed for the KeeLoq encryption.
+track of the current count of command sent per serial.
+This count is required for the KeeLoq encryption.

 Save the configuration file and restart Home Assistant.